VirgilSecurity/virgil-ratchet-x/README.md

 During the initialization process, using Identity Cards and `rotateKeys` method we generate special Keys that have their own life-time:

-* **One-time Key (OTK)** - expires each session (session life-time is determined on the client side by the Virgil Ratchet SDK) and is signed with the Identity Card.
+* **One-time Key (OTK)** - each time someone wants to create session with use, one one-time key is obtained and discarded from the server.
-* **Long-time Key (LTK)** - rotated periodically (on a daily or monthly basis depending on the application developer's security considerations) and is signed with the Identity Card.
+* **Long-time Key (LTK)** - rotated periodically (on a daily or monthly basis depending on the application developer's security considerations) and is signed with the Identity Private Key.

 With the open session, which works in both directions, Sender and Receiver can continue PFS-encrypted communication.
-For each session you can use new OTK and delete it after session is finished.

 ## Peer-to-peer Chat Example
 In this section you'll find out on hoe to build a peer-to-peer chat using Virgil Ratchet SDK.